BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 ## Evolution of Music in Video Games

 The progression of music in video games has been instrumental in shaping the immersive experiences players enjoy today.
 Initially, game music was static and limited by technological constraints, but it has evolved into complex, adaptive soundscapes that respond dynamically to gameplay.

+### Early Static Music vs. Adaptive Music

+In the early days of gaming, music was often a simple, unchanging loop due to hardware limitations.
+For example, the 1978 game Space Invaders featured a repetitive four-note loop that increased i tempo as enemies approached, adding tension despite the simplicity.